qaswarh/ACI-automation-with-Ansible/README.md

 [Clone](https://github.com/CiscoDevNet/aci_ansible_learning_labs_code_samples) the sample files from CiscoDevNet, modify any file either as per YAML playbook in this repository or as per your need.

-Run ansible-paybook to see the same or similar results as below
+Run ansible-paybook with inventory like credential, interpreter, etc. to see the same or similar results as below

+Make sure you create (python3 -m venv venv) and activate (source venv/bin/activate) the python3 venv prior to playing the book

 CentOS
 ------